-- 5.4.13 If a testing facility entity is not accredited for the full scope of state-required tests, the testing facility will need to subcontract with another Department-licensed testing facility for the relevant tests needed.
-All subcontracted testing must shall be documented in the seed-to-sale system and be transferred using appropriate transport processes and chain of custody. - 5.4.14 If a testing entity performs research and development testing, the laboratory shall comply with these rules. - A. Punitive action shall not be taken against a licensed medical cannabis establishment for conducting research and development testing when permitted. - B. The Department may publish guidance for research and development testing that shall be followed by all licensed medical cannabis establishments. - C. Research and development testing is only permitted BEFORE compliance testing for all analytes except Terpenes, which shall always be ordered as an R&D test. - D. All research and development testing shall be fully completed and reported into the seed-to-sale system by the testing entity BEFORE the final compliance testing can be ordered by the licensee. - E. Research and development testing shall not replace the Department's required safety compliance testing. - 5.4.15 The agency Department shall take immediate disciplinary action, including sanctions, fines, or both, against any laboratory testing entity that falsifies records or does not fails to comply with the provisions of this rule Part. - 5.4.16 A laboratory testing entity shall comply with random compliance checks at the request of the agency Department.
-The agency Department or its authorized agents may collect a random sample of a medical cannabis product from a testing facility entity or designate another testing facility entity to collect a random sample of a medical cannabis product in a secure manner to test that sample for compliance pursuant to these Rules.
+- D. An infused cannabis product that fails homogeneity testing shall not be released for retail sale.
+All subsequent production batches of the failed item type shall undergo homogeneity testing until three (3) consecutive batches pass. - E. The testing entity shall enter all test results into the seed-to-sale system within three (3) business days of test completion. - F. The processor shall maintain copies of the test results for each product type for at least one (1) year after the specific item is discontinued. - 5.4.12 If a testing entity is not accredited for the full scope of state-required tests, the testing facility will need to subcontract with another Department-licensed testing facility for the relevant tests needed.
+All subcontracted testing shall be documented in the seed-to-sale system and be transferred using appropriate transport processes and chain of custody. - 5.4.13 If a testing entity performs research and development testing, the laboratory shall comply with these rules. - A. Punitive action shall not be taken against a licensed medical cannabis establishment for conducting research and development testing when permitted. - B. The Department may publish guidance for research and development testing that shall be followed by all licensed medical cannabis establishments. - C. Research and development testing is only permitted BEFORE compliance testing for all analytes except Terpenes, which shall always be ordered as an R&D test. - D. All research and development testing shall be fully completed and reported into the seed-to-sale system by the testing entity BEFORE the final compliance testing can be ordered by the licensee. - E. Research and development testing shall not replace the Department's required safety compliance testing. - 5.4.14 The Department shall take immediate disciplinary action, including sanctions, fines, or both, against any testing entity that falsifies records or fails to comply with the provisions of this Part.

+5.4.15 A testing entity shall comply with random compliance checks at the request of the Department.
+The Department or its authorized agents may collect a random sample of a medical cannabis product from a testing entity or designate another testing entity to collect a random sample of a medical cannabis product in a secure manner to test that sample for compliance pursuant to these Rules.